Immigration Attorney’s Tips for Completing DS-260

 4) It will take about 2-4 hours to complete the DS-260.
 You can save it in the middle and login again to continue to fill out.
 Be careful, you only have 15-20 minutes to stay in each page.
 If you stay in one page too long, you cannot save the information you fill out in this page.
 So if you have much information to fill out in certain page, you should fill out some of them, save, then continue to fill out the remaining information and save again.

-5) The entire DS-260 must be filled in English.
+5) The entire Form DS-260 must be filled in English.
 You can have someone help you fill it out.
-This individual should provide his or her information as the Preparer of Application.
+This individual should provide his or her information as the Preparer of Application at the end of the form.

 7) After you complete and submit the DS-260, you will be required to submit civil documents based on the information provided in the DS-260.
 For example, if you mentioned you are married currently and have two prior spouses, you will be required to provide a marriage certificate and termination documents for the two prior marriages.